Help us improve your experience.

 If the display is narrower than usual, the line could wrap in the middle of a word as shown in the following sample output:

-When the fieldwrap statement is included for a field, the entire field is moved to the next line.
+When you include the fieldwrap statement for a field, the entire field is moved to the next line.

-The wordwrap statement is only used on the rightmost column in a table to wrap sections of a multiword value to subsequent lines when the current line is too long.
-This effectively creates a column of text.
+You should only use the wordwrap statement on the rightmost column in a table to wrap sections of a multiword value to subsequent lines when the current line is too long.
+This statement effectively creates a column of text.
 In the following example, the wordwrap statement divides the description string at word boundaries:

 To improve the wrapping behavior in the RPC’s formatted ASCII output, include the fieldwrap statement in each field’s formatting instructions.
 To wrap the rightmost column in a table, include the wordwrap statement in the rightmost field’s formatting instructions.